jonathanwhitedev/voyager/README.md

 Sign up page provides the form and reiterates what the user is signing up for with a simple easily readable paragraph. a simple form consisting of "first name" "last name" and "email address" and clickable submit button.
 All entries of the form must filled out in order to signup.
 A prompt will follow if any information is missed or not filled out inlcuding a @ symbol.
 Upon sign up, a new linked page loads up on external webpage to confirm free subscription and a thank you.
 This is called "Welcome aboard Voyager".
  A Small company logo in the top right of the website is also used as a clickable link to get back to the homepage at any point and reamins on all pages.
 A simple to understand navigation tab also allows user to easily navigate clickable pages.
 Lastly a footer of the social media links for Voyager is also provided on every page.

 ## Welcome
-This as above opens a new link website that confirms to the user that registration is complete and greats them with the worlds "Welcome Aboard Voyager" "We cannot wait to share our home to your home"
+This is a hidden page only appearing upon successfully signing up to the newsletter. this tells the user that sign up has been successful and to expect free newsletters in their inbox weekly.
+There is information on no spam promise as well as being able to unsubscribe at any time.
+A clickable link is supplied to return home as well the same nav and social links as all previous pages.

 ![Responsice Mockup](https://github.com/lucyrush/readme-template/blob/master/media/love_running_mockup.png)